 Add the ground mixture to a large bowl, big enough to hold 2 litres of water.
 Add tamarind water, jaggery, roasted cumin powder, hing, mustard paste (if using) and the salts to this mixture.
 Mix all the ingredients well till the jaggery and salts dissolve.

-Add enough water, approx. 1.5-2 litres depending on the consistency you like, and give it a good stir.
-Taste and adjust flavours.
+Add enough water, approx. 1.5-2 litres depending on how strong or mild you want the flavours to be, and give it a good stir.
+Taste and adjust flavour.

-Chill Pani Puri water in the refrigerator for a few hours before serving.
+Chill the Pani Puri water in the refrigerator for a few hours before serving.

 Feel free to share WhiskMixStir recipe links / Indian food recipe blog with your family & friends!
 Remember to give credit where its due :) Pls do not publish my content, recipes and / or photos as your own.